pablohdzvizcarra/my-software-developer-career/README.md

 #### Day 700: Java and Spring Boot
 Today I have learned how to use the mapstruct library, I have some complications to make it work with Spring, I will have to continue investigating.

+#### Day 704: Java and Clean Code Book
+I continue reading clean code I am in the chapter about asynchronous, I really want to start learning about cloud computing to start creating services.